AeroSpace is an i3-like tiling window manager for macOS

 • You can inspect what is the end result of environment variables using list-exec-env-vars command

 • GUI apps on macOS don’t have Homebrew’s prefix in their PATH by default (docs.brew.sh).
-That’s why unless you override exec section in your config, AeroSpace fallbacks to the following exec configuration:
+That’s why unless you override exec section in your config, AeroSpace falls back to the following exec configuration:

 [exec]